AliThomson/DevOps-Course-Starter/README.md

 Once you have these you'll need to update the .env file with the database connection string.

+NB: By default all user data in MongoDB  is encrypted at rest, with no controls available to change this.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: